 - Clearly define the roles and responsibilities at each stage.
 Make a note of any role or designation changes that have occurred during the audit period.

-- These are the main areas to focus on while auditing a process workflow.
+- These are the primary areas to concentrate on during a process audit workflow.

 Cflow workflow automation solution that can be customized to suit the unique needs of your business.
 Our automation solutions ensure better business outcomes.
 You can choose a live demo of Cflow.
 Get in touch with us to know more.